A Daughter's a Daughter

+Production

 Christie tried to interest Peter Saunders, later the producer of The Mousetrap, in the play in 1950.
 He suggested amendments to update some of the references, which were now twenty years old, and tried the play out at the Theatre Royal, Bath where it opened on 9 July 1956 and ran for one week and eight performances.
 It was billed under the Westmacott name, but Westmacott's true identity had been public knowledge since 1949, and the publicity surrounding a new Agatha Christie play resulted in good attendance figures.
 Saunders however felt it would not survive in the West End and Christie didn't pursue the matter further.

+Copyright status

-Following Christie's death, the copyright for the play was owned by her daughter, Rosalind Hicks, who was unenthusiastic about the play as it was believed that the main character was based on her.
+Following Christie's death, the copyright for the play was owned by her daughter, Rosalind Hicks, who was unenthusiastic about the play as it was believed that the main character was based on herself.
 Following Hicks' death in 2004, a new production of the play, starring Jenny Seagrove and Honeysuckle Weeks and produced by Bill Kenwright, was to open in London's West End on 14 December 2009.
 Kenwright described the play as "brutal and incredibly honest" and "It's a good enough play to stand up without the Christie brand.
 It's quite a tough play.
 It is a substantial night at the theatre."